taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 Until the completion endpoint is called for a given object, attempts to retrieve an object will result in a 404 Not Found response.

+Object creation must be idempotent.
+If a call to the creation end point happens with equivalent values, the same response body must be returned.
+If a call is made to the endpoint with conflicting values, an error must be returned

 Example of a multipart upload using S3 from the object service's perspective.
 This is a simplified view, meant to highlight the key interactions rather than every detail.
 For the purpose of this example, the uploader speaks directly